dunnjin/Dejection/README.md

 ## Example

-A sample project can be found [here](https://github.com/osc-solutions/Dejection/tree/master/Osc.Dejection.Sample) Sample project provides several different examples of scenarios, however, there is still more functionality that exists not included
+A sample project can be found [here](https://github.com/osc-solutions/Dejection/tree/master/Osc.Dejection.Sample) .
+Sample project provides several different examples of scenarios, however, there is still more functionality that exists not included.
+This also assumes you understand the MVVM pattern.

 ## License